All Episodes

 Same thing.

-I'd shoot into the into the direction of the noise.
+I'd shoot into the direction of the noise.

-They want to demoralize us, and they want that the the public to go against us.
+They want to demoralize us, and they want the public to go against us.

-The longer we kill those innocent people, the longer we're there, the more those people that voted are gonna vote us out of the country.
+The longer we kill those innocent people, the longer we're there, the more those people that voted are going to vote us out of the country.

 Well, the innocent bystanders they're putting in between.